 - Use the opportunity of site visits by senior managers to share procurement related information with staff and community alike.
 One-on-one meetings, small groups and larger gatherings can all work;

 - Hold roadshows / town halls / open houses during site visits to periodically update potential suppliers of goods and services on business requirements and upcoming opportunities.

 WHAT ELSE YOU CAN DO:

-e-procurement: e-procurement systems offer a number of benefits.
+e-procurement: Web-based procurement systems offer a number of benefits.
 They enable transparency and fairness by providing all suppliers with access to the same bid information and evaluation system; they are a secure system through which to submit the bids and skills development can be an outcome of adoption of the technology.
 However, these systems may exclude small businesses from the tendering process, particularly those in remote locations with limited access to technology.
 Providing alternatives to access and submit tenders will ensure that these businesses are not disadvantaged.
 Alternatives might include: